No Products in the Cart

 Below, we have mentioned in detail a few factors that are related to RLS:

 When a person develops restless legs syndrome at a young age, it may be caused by genetic factors.
-Research shows that people with an early onset of RLS have as many as 60% of their first-degree relatives affected by the same.
+Research shows that up to 60% of people with early-onset RLS have a first-degree relative with it.
 However, people who develop RLS later in life tend to have other underlying causes.

 Since it is a neurological disorder, another leading cause suspected is an imbalance of neurotransmitters, especially dopamine.
 RLS is linked with lower dopamine levels, which causes muscle spasms and involuntary muscle movements.
 This may also explain why RLS symptoms tend to occur more during the evening.
 Dopamine levels naturally decrease towards the end of the day, which may cause the symptoms to worsen.

-Restless Legs Syndrome (RLS) symptoms have been linked to spinal cord lesions caused by damage or injury.
+The symptoms of RLS have been linked to spinal cord lesions caused by damage or injury.
 Taking spinal cord anesthesia, such as a spinal block, could increase the risk of developing restless legs syndrome.

 Restless Legs Syndrome can also be caused by iron deficiency, which arises from the brain's limited capacity to absorb iron from the bloodstream and transfer it to the neurons.
 This deficiency can have various impacts on the body, such as controlling dopamine levels, which leads to Restless Legs Syndrome.